doctrine/dbal/UPGRADE.md

 # Upgrade to 3.0

+## BC BREAK: Dropped handling of one-based numeric arrays of parameters in `Statement::execute()`

+The statement implementations no longer detect whether `$params` is a zero- or one-based array.
+A zero-based numeric array is expected.

 ## BC BREAK `Statement::project()` has been removed

 - The `Statement::project()` method has been removed.
 Use `::executeQuery()` and fetch the data from the statement using one of the `Statement::fetch*()` methods instead.